 percussions.
 Another rock based album is DREAMS OF AWAKENING (1999), with melodramatic expressions of states of anxiety and full of

 wailing lyrics.
+Both of works were presented in original versions under the name SUBPOP SQUEEZE.
 In 2007, the project LUMINAR AX, was established together with American singer and poet Dove Hermosa.
 It is an experimental rock formation, unifying

 integrated compositional style on top of expressive ethereal vocals.
 In 2008, the album OPTEM SPECTRIS was completed